basho-labs/riak-c-client/README.md

 # Contributing

+If you want to help code, write documentation, or test the Riak C Client:

 1. Fork the `riak-c-client` repo
 2. Clone the repo from your fork
 3. Create a branch:
 	* `git checkout -b my_branch`
 4. git push origin my_branch
 5. Submit a pull request
-    - if it's a major feature request, please email riak-users
+    - if it's a major feature change/request, please email riak-users
 	- please provide CUnit test cases for your PR

 #License

 http://www.apache.org/licenses/LICENSE-2.0.html